-Employee entitlements to annual leave are recognised when they accrue to employees.
-A provision is made for the estimated liability for annual leave as a result of services rendered by employees up to the end of the reporting period.
+Employee entitlements to annual leave are recognised as a liability when they accrue to employees.
+The undiscounted liability for leave expected to be settled wholly within twelve months from the reporting date is recognised for annual leave as a result of services rendered by employees up to the end of the reporting period.